vincentoleary/My-Resume/README.md

 ## Work Experience
 ---

 __Honeycomb Salon__  Wheeling, WV
-__Co-Founder__ Jan 2019 - Present
+__Co-Founder/Manager__  Jan 2019 - Present
-Purchased a 23-year old-hair and nail salon and reopened as Honeycomb Salon with my wife and co-founder.
+Purchased a 23-year-old hair and nail salon and reopened as Honeycomb Salon with my wife and co-founder.

 + Transitioned from established brand to new business without losing customers; grew revenue 20% in first 6 months
-+ Managed inventory of 200+ products for sale; maintain relationships with 900+ customers
++ Managed inventory of 200+ products for sale; maintained relationships with 900+ customers

 __Carnegie Science Center: Center for STEM Education and Career Development__  Pittsburgh, PA
-__Americorps VISTA for Development__ Sep 2018 - Present
+__AmeriCorps VISTA for Development__  Sep 2018 - Present
-First Americorps VISTA hire at Fab Lab makerspace facility within Carnegie Science Center.
+First AmeriCorps VISTA hire at Fab Lab maker-space facility within Carnegie Science Center.
 Supervised flagship youth mentoring program and doubled enrollment to 40 participants year over year.

 + Authored guidebook on one-year timeline to introduce first-of-its-kind mentoring program to global Fab Lab network
-+ Evaluated success of mentoring program through interviews and informal conversations with participants
++ Assisted with planning, implementing, and evaluating regional outreach to potential mentor/mentee participants
++ Recognized as "Most Innovative Maker-Centered Learning Program of the Year" by Makers + Mentors Network

 __White House Office of Science and Technology Policy: U.S. Global Change Research Program__  Washington, DC
 __Truman Scholarship Summer Institute Intern__ (Chris Avery , PhD.)
 Jun - Jul 2018
 Recognized for exemplary contributions towards the publication of Volume II of the 4th National Climate Assessment, an inter-agency effort coordinated by the White House to identify and explain the risks of climate change to policymakers.

-+ Liaised with team of lead authors of each of 30+ chapters to draft imagery requirements for Volume II
++ Negotiated with lead authors on image requirements and addressed questions, issues from stakeholders
 + Recommended portfolio of publicly available images by agreed to deadline for each of 30+ chapters in Volume II

 __Academy of Natural Sciences of Drexel University__  Philadelphia, PA
 __+ Curatorial Assistant for Vertebrate Paleontology__ (Ted Daeschler, PhD.)
 Dec 2013 - Dec 2017
 __+ Biodiversity Informatics Research CO-OP__ (Steve Dilliplane)  Mar - Sep 2016
 __+ Geographic Information System (GIS) Research CO-OP__ (Jerry Mead, PhD.)
 Mar - Sep 2015

 + Spearheaded modernization of digital vertebrate paleontology database, doubling size by cataloging 9000+ new records
 + Invented automated processes to combine databases from 6 departments that each use different Symbiota, Microsoft Excel, and FileMaker Pro databases
 + Visualized snail biodiversity for 600+ sampled locations in Jamaica using ArcGIS, QGIS, and R

 __NOAA: National Centers for Environmental Information__  Boulder, CO
 __NOAA Hollings Scholarship Intern__ (Chris Amante, PhD.)
 Jun - Aug 2017

-+ Completed a standardized global model of elevation at improved 30 arc-second resolution using ArcGIS
++ Analyzed project requirements and created standardized global model of elevation at improved resolution using ArcGIS

 __Drexel University: Office of Undergraduate Research__  Philadelphia, PA
 __Students Tackling Advanced Research (STAR) Scholar__ (Daniel Duran, PhD.)
 Jun - Aug 2014

 + Forecasted range expansion due to climate change of invasive crayfish using MaxEnt